mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 ```
 ### The `host` repo

-The Makefile in the `host` repository builds the untrusted host program.
+The Makefile in the `host` repository **builds** the *untrusted* **host program**.

 The `build` target uses **oeedger8r** to generate interface code from the `kms.edl` file, which defines the interface between the untrusted host program and the trusted Enclave program.
 It then compiles the host program and links it with the Open Enclave SDK libraries specified by the `LDFLAGS` variable.

 The `clean` target removes all generated files.

 The Makefile defines the `CFLAGS`, `LDFLAGS`, and `INCDIR` variables to obtain compiler and linker options from the Open Enclave SDK.
 It compiles `host.cpp` and `kms_u.c` into object files and links them into a single executable file named `kms_host`.

 The `build` target does not build or sign the Enclave program.

 ```makefile
 # miniKMS